gelilaa/behavior-strategy-implementation/7-kyu/Bus Timer.md

 ### Strategy

-StephanieCunnane chose to declare two functions that interact with each other.Though it is a long work it made  the functions for me easy to understand.
+StephanieCunnane chose to create two solutions that interact with each other.First she defined the exact departure time by putting the first and last bus departure times on a series and adding 15 min at each iteration.
+On the second solution she determined the current time by splitting the minutes and hours. she also declared the 5 minutes walk to bus stop which she eventually use it in calculation with the first solution to find the return value .

 ### Implementation

-she wrote the first function just to create that the bus leaves every 15min starting 06:00 upto 00:00. on the main function(busTimer(time)) she assigned busDepartures to this function.
+Her fist function include simple calculation and a loop to find the return value (departures)

-The main Function contains global functions mathematical calculations and array methods to find the right return value.
+The main Function Impliments the first function, mathematical calculations and array methods to find the right return value.

 *** function - explicit return**: The function is long with a `return` statement.